-SECTION 4 -SHEEP HEALTH REQUIREMENTS from Dept. 4 shall apply.
+HEALTH REQUIREMENTS from Dept. 4 shall apply.
 DIVISION 1 - BREEDING SHEEP

-Rules for Sheep Breeding - should be owned and tagged by April 30, 2023.
+Rules for Sheep Breeding - should be owned and tagged by April 30, 2024.
 The youth club member must be present and have charge of their animals at the time of judging.
 Lambs shown in breeding projects cannot be shown in market projects or vice versa.

-Note - Each breed of sheep will be judged as a separate class.
+\Note - Each breed of sheep will be judged as a separate class.
 All animals entered in the breeding classes must be recorded or accepted for registry in the recognized books of their respective U.S. Breed Association.
 Exhibitors must have registration papers available for inspection at all times until judging of the breed is completed.
 Only original breed registration paper will be accepted - no Photostats or other copies will be accepted.
 All animals to be eligible to show must have a legible tattoo which agrees with their registration certificate.
 Percentages may be shown; however, the animal must be registered with their breed association indicating their percentage or pedigree.
 Percentage animals will be entered for competition in the "Other Breeds" class and listed as the breed with their highest percentage.
 All percentages within a breed compete as one breed.

-Note - Categories stated are to apply to each of these breeds:
+\Note - Categories stated are to apply to each of these breeds:

-CLASS:

-100 Cheviot 300 Dorset 200 Corriedale 400 Hampshire

-500 Shropshire 600 Southdown 700 Suffolk 800 Others (by breed)

-1 Late Spring Ewe Lamb, born after 2/16/23

-- 2 Early Spring Ewe Lamb, born 1/1/23 to 2/15/23

-- 3 Fall Ewe Lamb, born 9/1/22 to 12/31/22

-- 4 Yearling Ewe, born 9/1/21 to 8/31/22

-- Ewe, Owned & Bred by Exhibitor

-Grand Champion Ewe

-Reserve Champion Ewe

-6 Pair Ewe Lambs; any age; one pair per Exhibitor per breed; owned by Exhibitor Supreme Champion Ewe of show - all breeds

-1st (\$15) Grand Champion - Rosette

-DIVISION 2 - BREEDING SHEEP FITTING AND SHOWMANSHIP

-CATEGORY: 1 Showmanship - exhibitor ages 15 & older

-- Showmanship exhibitor ages 12, 13, 14 Showmanship exhibitor ages 8, 9, 10, 11

-Grand Champion Showmanship - Rosette

-Reserve Champion Showmanship - Rosette

-- 4 Fitting exhibitor ages 15 & older

-- 5 Fitting exhibitor ages 12, 13, 14

-- Fitting exhibitor ages 8, 9, 10, 11 Grand Champion Fitter Rosette

-Reserve Champion Fitter - Rosette
+CLASS: 100 Cheviot 200 Corriedale 1 Late Spring Ew 300 Dorset 400 Hampshire re Lamb, born after 500 Shropshire 600 Southdown 2/16/23 700 Suffolk 800 Others 2 Early Spring Ewe Lamb, born 1/1/23 to 2/15/23 3 Fall Ewe Lamb, born 9/1/22 to 12/31/22 4 Yearling Ewe, born 9/1/21 to 8/31/22 5 Ewe, Owned &amp; Bred by Exhibitor Grand Champion Ewe Reserve Champion Ewe 6 Pair Ewe Lambs; any age; one pair per Exhibitor per breed; owned by Exhibitor Supreme Champion Ewe of show - all breeds Grand Champion - Reserve Champion 2 - BREEDING - Rosette - Rosette SHEEP FITTIN \$12) 4 th (\$11) CATEGO hip - exhibitor ages hip - exhibitor ages hip - exhibitor ages 12, 13, 14 Grand Champion Showmanship - Rosette Reserve Champion Showmanship - Rosette 4 Fitting - exhibitor ages 15 & older 5 Fitting - exhibitor ages 12, 13, 14 6 Fitting - exhibitor ages 8, 9, 10, 11 Grand Champion Fitter - Rosette Reserve Champion Fitter - Rosette PREMIUN 12) 4 th (\$11) 5 th (\$10)